 MA Chinese-English Translation

-Our MA in Chinese-English Translation will increase your understanding of the field of translation and interpreting.
-You will explore how practical translation is informed by theory, develop your verbal and written communication skills, and build your IT literacy to help you produce translation of the highest quality.
-Students graduate from the programme equipped with specialist skills in interpreting and localisation, as well as transferable skills such as analytical thinking, research and collaboration, which are essential in today's increasingly global market.
+Our MA in Chinese-English Translation will equip you for a career in professional language services and further academic research.
+You will explore how practical translation is informed by theory, develop your verbal and written communication skills, and build your mastery of digital tools to help you produce translation of the highest quality.
+Students graduate from the programme equipped with specialist skills in translation and localisation, as well as transferable skills such as analytical thinking, research and collaboration, which are essential in today's global market.

 Students coming to the UK from overseas not only learn advanced translation skills from and into Chinese, but also develop their English language competency and their knowledge of UK and international culture.
 The programme is also open to students for whom English is a native language with a high level of Chinese, typically undergraduate level or higher.